d1ceward/cropper_rails/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/D1ceWard/cropper_rails.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+By contributing you agree to abide by the Code of Merit.

 ## Code of Conduct